elbosso/expect-dialog-ca/docs/dependencies.md

 [Expect](http://www.tcl.tk/man/expect5.31/expect.1.html) and
 [Dialog](https://linux.die.net/man/1/dialog) - so both of them must be installed, too.

+*But be wary: Ubuntu might try and sneak a SNAP version past you, for example for `expect`.
+Don't use that! it is dangerous and crappy and does not work as the normal binary.
+Always use the binary!*

+At times apt might tell you that it does not find an installation candidate for either `expect` or `dialog`.
+The reason for this is in most cases deactivation of universe and multiverse repositories (usually in _/etc/apt/sources.list_) - activate them, followed by an `apt update` and Ubuntu should know once again where to finde the needed packages...

 Depending on your particular flavour/version of Linux, there are maybe even more components/packages needed to be installed